Safe Bus Riding Rules

 (3) Behavior at the school bus stop must not threaten life, limb or property of any individual.

-(4) Pupils must go directly to an available or assigned seat so the bus may safely resume motion.
+(4) Pupils must go directly to their assigned seat so the bus may safely resume motion.

-(5) Pupils must remain seated keeping aisles and exits clear.
+(5) Pupils must remain seated keeping aisles and exits clear at all times.

 (6) Pupils must observe classroom conduct and obey the driver promptly and respectfully.